 At that moment an idea of genius bubbled above my occipital bone and inspired my throat to vibrate even as my lips formed a series of sophisticated shapes in rapid alternation.

-I castigated the accidental voyeur before his mind could register what the corners of his eyes must have seen, and accused him of pouncing into the room in a purely premeditated fashion, damaging the double virginity of the sultan’s new slave with the oppressive and far-worse-than-tangible violence of his male gaze, and thereby inviting inconceivable punishments to fall upon his almost memorable person should even a very slight allusion to the deed reach royalty.
+I castigated the accidental voyeur before his mind could register what the corners of his eyes must have seen, and accused him of pouncing into the room in an altogether premeditated fashion, damaging the double virginity of the sultan’s new slave with the oppressive and far-worse-than-tangible violence of his male gaze, and thereby inviting inconceivable punishments to fall upon his almost memorable person should even a very slight allusion to the deed reach royalty.

 The thoroughly false accusation sounded flimsy and indeed nonsensical to my ears; and yet faced with my confident expression, he surrendered after a few fearful stutters—falling to his knees and blabbering excuses and apologies in the ingratiating manner of a well-trained lackey.